Bangladesh–India border: Enclaves

-There were nearly 200 enclaves and counter-enclaves that existed on both sides of the border up until 2015.
+There were nearly 200 enclaves and counter-enclaves (exclaves) that existed on both sides of the border up until 2015.
 The enclaves or chitmahals (ছিটমহল) that ran along the border between the two nations were a longstanding feature of the region.
-The enclaves were reputedly part of a high-stakes card game or chess games centuries ago between two regional kings, the Raja of Cooch Behar and the Maharaja of Rangpur, and the result of the confused outcome of a treaty between the Kingdom of Koch Bihar and the Mughal Empire.
+The enclaves were reputedly part of a high-stakes card game or chess games centuries ago between two regional kings, the Raja of Cooch Behar and the Maharaja of Rangpur, and the result of the confused outcome of a treaty between the Kingdom of Cooch Behar and the Mughal Empire.
 After the partition of India in 1947, Cooch Behar district merged with India and Rangpur went to then-East Pakistan, which became Bangladesh in 1971.

 The prime ministers of India and Bangladesh signed a Land Boundary Agreement in 1974 to exchange all enclaves and simplify the international border.
 In 1974 Bangladesh approved the proposed Land Boundary Agreement, but India did not ratify it.
 In 2011 the two countries again agreed to exchange enclaves and adverse possessions.
-A revised version of the agreement was finally adopted by the two countries when the Parliament of India passed the 119th Amendment to the Indian Constitution on 7 May 2015.
+A revised version of the agreement was finally adopted by the two countries when the Parliament of India passed the 100th Amendment to the Indian Constitution on 7 May 2015.